brunov0id/PDFRenderer/README.md

 PDFRenderer
 ===========

-This is just for study.
-Will soon have more functions.
+This is only for study with PDF Rendered.
+Will soon have more functions with tableview.

+Developed with Xcode 6 and Objective C.
+Deploy 7.x or greater.